Skip to main content

 • Inflammatory Cytokine Production ∞ The presence of pathogenic bacteria can directly stimulate immune cells in the gut lining to produce inflammatory cytokines, which further degrade barrier function.

 This chronic exposure to LPS has profound metabolic consequences.
-It activates Toll-like receptor 4 (TLR4) on immune and metabolic cells, initiating an inflammatory cascade that directly interferes with insulin signaling pathways, leading to and the downstream hormonal consequences observed in conditions like PCOS.
+It activates Toll-like receptor 4 (TLR4) on immune and metabolic cells, initiating an inflammatory cascade that directly interferes with insulin signaling pathways, leading to insulin resistance and the downstream hormonal consequences observed in conditions like PCOS.

 The following table details the progression from gut dysbiosis to hormonal pathology: